sprakash57/create-react-saga/README.md

 ## 🚀 Features
 - Lean and easy to understand webpack configurations for production and development environment.
 - Sass/Scss support.
-No more plain old css 😁.
+No more plain old CSS 😁.
 - Unit test case examples included (More will be added soon).
 - NO create-react-app used.
 You can configure your app as per your need.
 - Functional components and hooks 😍, no more old classes.
-- Proper implementaion of Redux-Saga.
+- Proper implementation of Redux-Saga.
-- Boilerplate is based on real world project done for one of my clients.
+- Boilerplate is based on a real-world project done for one of my clients.
 - Constant maintenance and package updates.
 - Optimized bundle size for production.
-- Redux devtool integraiton with trace enabled.
+- Redux devtool integration with trace enabled.

 ## How to use?